bthodla/dend/spark/project/README.md

 ## Project Scope

-With an increase in the user base and number of songs in its database, Sparkify wants to move this data into a data lke.
+With an increase in the user base and number of songs in its database, Sparkify wants to move this data into a data lake.
 The current data resides in Amazon S3 in JSON format and includes the following:

 - User Activity Logs
 - Song Metadata